 I’ll let you in on a little secret.

-A flashlight with extra batteries ensures you won't get caught in the dark and can navigate even the spookiest of caves.
-Flint and steel or matches ensure you can stay warm during the night and keep unwelcome forest visitors away from your campsite.
+A flashlight with extra batteries ensures you won’t get caught in the dark and can navigate even the spookiest caves.
+Flint and steel or matches ensure you can stay warm at night and keep unwelcome forest visitors away from your campsite.
 Sunscreen and SPF lip balm protect your skin from painful burns, which can also lead to faster dehydration (not good!).

-Packing a knife or multi-tool can help solve all kinds of emergencies from getting your boot lace caught in a bush to peeling potatoes for breakfast.
-Bring a whistle in case you get lost or separated from your hiking buddies.
-A tarp ensures that your tent won't get soaked if nature decides to downpour overnight.
-And don't forget quick-dry towels to get warm and dry again after a sudden rain storm!
+Packing a knife or multi-tool can help solve all kinds of emergencies, from catching your bootlace in a bush to peeling potatoes for breakfast.
+Bring a whistle if you get lost or separated from your hiking buddies.
+A tarp ensures your tent won’t get soaked if nature decides to downpour overnight.
+And don’t forget quick-dry towels to get warm and dry again after a sudden rainstorm!

 Need a one-stop shop for all the gear you need when going hiking?
-Check out Moosejaw to find everything on this list and more!
+Check out Amazon to find everything on this list and more!

 Stay On Course With Maps and a Compass

 If you plan to hike in a more deserted area, you can even use a GPS (including the one built into your phone).
-Adventure seekers who like to explore the lesser-known parts of nature can really benefit by having a GPS as a backup plan.
-Going off the beaten path can be fun, but make sure you're prepared to get back on track before nightfall.
+Adventure seekers who like to explore the lesser-known parts of nature can benefit from having a GPS as a backup plan.
+Going off the beaten path can be fun, but ensure you’re prepared to get back on track before nightfall.